-Charlene A. Bernasko is the Violence Prevention Educator for the Sexual Violence Response Office, beginning in December of 2019.
+Charlene A. Bernasko is a Prevention Coordinator for the Sexual Violence Response Office, beginning in December of 2019.
 Charlene comes to Sexual Violence Response with a commitment to providing trauma-informed care in anti-violence work.
 She has extensive years of experience working with and supporting survivors of intimate partner violence, family violence, childhood sexual abuse, forced marriage, and sexual assault and violence.

 Prior to relocating to New York for her graduate studies, Charlene was a registered/licensed Social Service Worker with the Ontario College of Social Workers and Social Service Workers (OCSWSSW).
 During her 6 years as a licensed social service worker, Charlene worked in various capacities in residential and community settings with survivors who have experienced a spectrum of violence and abuse.
 Charlene brings relevant experience in the fields of trauma and violence, social activism, prevention through community awareness and capacity building and crisis intervention.
 Her background includes providing 24-hour crisis hotline support, providing individual psychotherapy, creating and facilitating group psychotherapy, trainings and workshops, crisis response and counseling, and advocacy for survivors of violence.